• Home

 Disclosure: We were invited to go for Easter afternoon tea in return for this review.
 As always, all views and opinions are honest and my own.

-One response to “Easter Afternoon Tea at Wyevale Garden Centre”
+1 thought on “Easter Afternoon Tea at Wyevale Garden Centre”

-I’d heard bad things about Wyevale’s afternoon teas but it certainly looks like they’ve improved, as yours looks delicious!
+1. I’d heard bad things about Wyevale’s afternoon teas but it certainly looks like they’ve improved, as yours looks delicious!
 My favourite thing would definitely be that delicious brownie.
 I love that you had Easter nails to match the occasion.

 Lyd- whatlyddid com